 Direction

-"Small town at the Königstor": that's what the people of Nuremberg call their Handwerkerhof, a charming ensemble of alleyways, shops and half-timbered houses at the foot of the Frauentorturm.
-Once the armoury belonging to the tower was housed here, today locals and visitors stroll over historic cobblestones and enjoy the medieval flair of the place.
-The Handwerkerhof was built in the Dürer Year of 1971 - as a tourist attraction, but also as a reminder of the old craftsmen's city of Nuremberg.
+"Small town at the Königstor": this is what the people of Nuremberg call their Handwerkerhof, a charming ensemble of alleyways, shops and half-timbered houses at the foot of the Frauentorturm tower.
+Once the armoury belonging to the tower was located here, today locals and visitors stroll along the historic cobblestones and enjoy the medieval flair of the place.
+The Handwerkerhof was built in 1971, the year Dürer was born - as a tourist attraction, but also as a reminder of the old craftsmen's town of Nuremberg.

 Königstraße 82